JGarnica22/PSlab/ATACseq_analysis/README.md

 Bowtie2 output is a SAM file, which contains alignment information for each input read.
 The SAM can be compressed to a binary format (BAM) and sorted with SAMtools.
 This is best accomplished by piping the output from Bowtie2 directly to samtools.

 ### BWA-MEM
 BWA works very similar to bowtie2, again we need to download and indicate the indexes of your reference genome, found at iGenomes too, or make them using `bwa index`.
-Next, we can procced with alignment using `bwa mem` command.
-Here is an example, like bowtie the output format is sam file, if you want to get bam files the best is to pipe it directly to samtools.
+Next, we can procced with the alignment using `bwa mem` command.
+Like bowtie the output format is a SAM file, if you want to get BAM files, the best is to pipe it directly to samtools.
+Here is an example:
 ````
 bwa mem -t -M genome_mus/BWA/index/GRCm38 <your_file> \
 | samtools sort -@32 -o <aligned_file.bam> -